anromanova/anromanova/README.md

 ### Hi there 👋

-I’m currently learning at Javascript/Front-end Mentoring Program (in English) at [The Rolling Scopes School](https://rs.school/js-en/)
+Currently, work as a junior Frontend developer and doing a bachelor's degree at EPAM School of Digital Engineering (ESDE)

 Having the diverse experience I am looking for opportunities to grow in Front-End Development.
 I have a strong organizational ability, skilled at working closely with others in a team environment and with a flexible approach to work.
-I'm working on projects for my portfolio.

 #### My projects:
 - [Shelter](https://anromanova.github.io/Shelter/pages/main/) ([github repository](https://github.com/anromanova/Shelter)) Two pages site with adaptive and interactive design (pagination, popup, slider, burger menu).